How Sustainable is Your Circular Economy?

 How much CO2 emissions reduction can we reach with a (circular) subscription model?

-You reduce the resources and energy needed for manufacturing but you may add CO2 emissions for the logistics of your rental service.
+You reduce the resources and energy needed for manufacturing, but you may add CO2 emissions to the logistics of your rental service.

-In this article, we will simulate the impacts of several scenarios of circular subscription models on emissions reductions and water usage of a Fast Fashion Retailer.
+In this article, we will simulate the impacts of several circular subscription model scenarios on a fast fashion retailer's emissions reductions and water usage.

 📚